tintinnabuli/nysc/README.md

 loginname to tintinnabuli@oneti.info .

-If you wish to experiment with GitHub, per se, please run your experiments under the 'test' directory.

 The wiki lives at https://github.com/tintinnabuli/nysc/wiki .

+Calendar of upcoming events: https://github.com/tintinnabuli/nysc/wiki/calendar

 Feel free to create or edit pages, issues or whatever you like.
+Please isolate your work by creating a new top level directory for yourself or any shared project.